 Getting your baby to sleep might be hard during the early days and this might be keeping you up all night.
-Find out below some tips that will make you and your baby have a good night sleep.
+Find some tips below that will help your baby sleep hours and make you and your baby have a good night sleep.

 Lack of sleep is one of the things that new parents find the most difficult, so helping your baby settle into his natural sleep pattern is important.
 Getting enough rest is essential for both babies and parents, but how much is enough?